KWLAB/ComputeCanadaWiki/README.md

 # ComputeCanadaWiki
 steps to set up your compute canada resources and important guidelines

+Before your start, please make sure you are familiar with the resources/terminlogies of Compute Canada available at [Compute Canada Wiki](https://docs.computecanada.ca/wiki/Getting_started)

+Important Warning: Do not run any intensive jobs on login nodes or directly on compute nodes.
+Only run jobs on compute nodes via the scheduler!
+Refer to [the video](https://youtu.be/TOYsh0TPy2U).

 ##### Table of Contents
 - Login to CC
 - Using modules